markjprice/cs13net9/docs/errata/improvements.md

 ```

 This ensures clear separation of the DTOs and avoids coupling them too tightly to a specific layer.

+# Page 737 - ASP.NET Core Minimal APIs projects, Page 770 - Getting customers as JSON in a Blazor component

+A reader asked a question in the Discord channel.

+Reader: This one's about the example in *Chapter 15*, where we implement the stand-alone WebAssembly project (pg.
+768) and consume web services using HTTP clients.
+There's a step I don't quite understand.
+In the project file for `Northwind.WebApi.WasmClient`, we are instructed to add a reference to the entity models project (`Northwind.EntityModels.Sqlite`).
+I thought the web app would just send requests to the web API, deserialize the JSON response, and render the content.
+Why would the WebAssembly project need to reference the entity models?
+I naively assumed that with this approach, the stand-alone web interface and the web API project would be completely decoupled—essentially two entirely separate solutions.
+Am I misunderstanding something here?

+Author: You were already really close to answering your own question.
+You said: "deserialize the JSON response" and that's the short answer.
+The longer answer is, the client can only deserialize the JSON response into strongly-typed objects if it has a reference to an assembly that defines the models.
+The client project doesn't need the database context class, but in this simplified task the client project does need all the entity models like the `Customer` class.

+Instead of reusing the entity models in both the client and service, you might define **data transfer object (DTO)** classes and then that would be a shared assembly referenced by the client and the service.
+But then the service would have to convert entity models into DTO models, serialize them to JSON, and return them in a response to the client, and then the client would have to deserialize the DTO models, and display them.
+Any two client/server projects will always have some shared assemblies to define the "shape" of any data that needs to be transferred between them.
+In the simple example like in the book, we want all the data from the entity models so it'd be a waste to define DTOs that have the same "shape" as the entity models.

+In the next edition, I will add a new section at the start of the chapter to explain all the above and the design decision to not define separate DTO classes.
+And I might add a new section after implementing the client using the `Customer` entity model class and define a DTO class to use instead so readers see what they could do if they need a different structure.

 # Page 752 - Creating data repositories with caching for entities